 There are times when you might need extra help to get to and from your flights.
-Perhaps you are recovering from surgery but still want to attend a family event.
-You may have a chronic condition that makes walking difficult.
-You may have tripped a day or two before your flight, bruising yourself enough to make the long trek through the airport extremely painful.
+Perhaps you are recovering from surgery or have a health condition that makes walking difficult.
+You may have tripped a day or two before your flight, making the trek through the airport extremely painful.

 This is where airport wheelchair assistance comes in.
 Thanks to the Air Carrier Access Act of 1986, all US-based airlines must offer passengers with disabilities wheelchair transportation to and from their gates.
 Foreign airlines must offer the same service for passengers on flights departing from or flying to the United States.
-If you have to change planes during your trip, your airline must provide wheelchair assistance for your connection.
-Regulations vary in other countries, but most major airlines offer some type of wheelchair assistance for their passengers.
+If you have to change planes, your airline must provide wheelchair assistance for your connection.
+Regulations vary in other countries, but most major airlines offer some type of wheelchair assistance.

 Here are the best ways to request and use wheelchair assistance at the airport.